Last Updated: August 10, 2024

 Denver, Colorado, U.S.

-💰 Compare Neil Gorsuch's Net Worth
+1. What Is Neil Gorsuch's Net Worth And Salary?

-What is Neil Gorsuch's Net Worth and Salary?
+What Is Neil Gorsuch's Net Worth and Salary?

 Neil Gorsuch is an American jurist who has a net worth of $8 million.
-When he first became a judge in 2006, he estimated his net worth to be $3 million.
-According to his most recent financial disclosure form, Neil Gorsuch estimated his own net worth to be a minimum of $4 million and a maximum of $16 million.
+When he first became a judge in 2006, Neil Gorsuch estimated his net worth to be $3 million.
+According to his most recent financial disclosure form, Gorsuch estimated his own net worth to be a minimum of $4 million and a maximum of $16 million.
 That makes him the second or third richest Supreme Court justice behind John Roberts, whose net worth range is $10-27 million.
 We say "second or third richest" because both Samuel Alito's and Amy Coney Barrett's given ranges are between $3-8 million.
 Elena Kagan's net worth estimate is between $2 and $4.3 million.
-Sonia Sotomayor is between $1.5 and $6 million.
-Clarence Thomas is between $865,000 and $2 million.
-Ketanji Brown Jackson is between $150,000 and $650,000.
+Sonia Sotomayor's is between $1.5 and $6 million.
+Clarence Thomas' is between $865,000 and $2 million.
+Ketanji Brown Jackson's is between $150,000 and $650,000.
 Brett Kavanaugh is the least rich Supreme Court justice, with a net worth that at one time was pegged at $1 million but has actually sunk to under $1 million in his recent disclosures.

-After attending Columbia University, Harvard Law School, and the University of Oxford, he worked in private practice and then as an associate attorney general at the United States Department of Justice until he was appointed to the Tenth Circuit United States Court of Appeals in 2006.
+After attending Columbia University, Harvard Law School, and the University of Oxford, Neil worked in private practice and then as an associate attorney general at the United States Department of Justice until he was appointed to the Tenth Circuit United States Court of Appeals in 2006.

 Salary